Curriculum for Excellence

-Our standard entry requirements do not generally include standard level qualifications (SCQF level 4/5).
-However, some courses do have a requirement for standard level English or maths, and where this is the case we will consider the new national qualifications as suitable for entry.
-Where we currently state a requirement for a subject at standard grade credit or Intermediate 2, we will consider N5 as equivalent.
-Full information on entry requirements can be found for each course in the university’s prospectus and on our website.
+Our standard entry requirements do not generally include qualifications at SCQF level 4/5.
+However, some courses do have a requirement for National 5 (previously standard grade credit or intermediate 2) qualifications.
+Full information on entry requirements can be found for each course in our prospectus and on our website.

 The university does not use UCAS Tariff points, and accepts a wide range of qualifications.
 The university minimum for entry is normally expressed in Highers but equivalent qualifications will always be considered and prospective students without the standard entry requirements are encouraged to apply.